Rachana-Paudel-zz/Cloud-Practitioner/Getting Started with Introduction to Cloud/AWS_core_Service_lab/README.md

 +   At the upper left of the AWS Management Console, on the Services menu, choose S3.
 +   Choose Create bucket

++   In the General configuration section, enter the following as the Bucket name: reportbucket(NUMBER) Example bucket name: reportbucket987987

++   Leave Region at its default value.

+#####   Task 2: Uploading an object to the bucket
++   Right-click the following link: new-report.png.
+Choose Save link as, and save the file to your desktop.
++   In the S3 Management Console, find and select the bucket name that starts with reportbucket.
++   Choose Upload